taylorwood/taylorwood.github.io/_posts/2026-06-19-social-norms-and-low-doers.md

 >**There seems to be two forces that could contrast our supposed natural inclinations to L-ness and promote quality, one is the passion for a job well-done, the intrinsic pleasure found in employing and testing one’s skills at some task; the other is competition, succeeding at which carries extrinsic rewards**.
 Generically, these forces fail if the algebraic sum of rewards and punishments for H-ness is lower than the sum of rewards and punishments for L-ness.
 Even **H-prone individuals are ultimately driven to choose L (or to become eccentric and isolated ‘perfectionists’ or to migrate) if they systematically fail to gain any reward from their effort**.
 In short, L spreads if it pays off.
 This remains a tautology, however, unless we can understand the conditions that affect the relative payoffs of H and L.

-I recommend reading the _LL game_ just for the examples of different H/L exchanges, their psychosocial underpinnings, and the colorful Italian anecdotes[^anecdotes].
+I recommend reading the paper just for the examples of different H/L exchanges, their psychosocial underpinnings, and the colorful Italian anecdotes[^anecdotes].

 _Social Norms and Low-Doers_ takes these ideas further with social agent simulation in NetLogo[^netlogo-wiki].
-After modeling the social corrosion of L-worlds, it tests different regimes of rewards/sanctions to foster high-quality exchange:
+After modeling the social decay of L-worlds, it tests different regimes of rewards/sanctions to foster high-quality exchange:

 >Social norms play a fundamental role in holding groups together.
 The rationale behind most of them is to coordinate individual actions into a beneficial societal outcome.
 However, **there are cases where pro-social behavior within a community seems, to the contrary, to cause inefficiencies and suboptimal collective outcomes**.
 An explanation for this is that **individuals in a society are of different types and their type determines the norm of fairness they adopt**.
 Not all such norms are bound to be beneficial at the societal level.
 When individuals of different types meet **a clash of norms can arise.
 This, in turn, can determine an advantage for the "wrong" type**.
 We show this by a game-theoretic analysis in a very simple setting.
 To test this result – as well as its possible remedies – we also devise a specific simulation model.
 Our model is written in NETLOGO and is a first attempt to study our problem within an artificial environment that simulates the evolution of a society over time.

 ## The game

 A society of agents that collaborate with each other, accumulate payoffs, age, retire, and get replaced by new hires over time.
-Their collaborations are simply a mutual exchange of abstract "goods":
+Their collaborations consist of a simple mutual exchange of abstract "goods":

 >Assume for simplicity that goods can be produced at two levels of quality, High (H) and Low (L).
 >H is both more rewarding to receive and more costly to produce than L;